mendersoftware/meta-mender/README.md

 What is Mender
 ==============

-A detailed description of Mender is provided in the [mender repository](https://github.com/mendersoftware/mender).
+A detailed description of Mender is provided in the [Mender repository](https://github.com/mendersoftware/mender).